pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Panels.rst

 .. incimage:: /images/InfoPanel.jpg 240px right

-The :newterm:`Info Panel` shows information about all selected models, including the number of vertices, number of triangles, and size in all three dimensions.
+The :newterm:`Info Panel` shows information about all selected models, including the number of vertices, number of triangles, size in all three dimensions, and the X/Y coordinates of the center of the model.
 If any model has an :ref:`invalid mesh <ug-model-colors>`, this is noted, along with the reason it is considered invalid.

 If either the :ref:`Point or Edge Target <ug-targets>` is active, the relevant information about it will also be shown in the Info Panel.